lianaphoenix/digital-divide-forecasting/README.md

 Short-term models: trained on a strict time-based train/validation/test split (not random) to avoid information leakage from future years.
 Significance testing: paired t-test, Wilcoxon signed-rank test, and a 2,000-resample bootstrap confidence interval on the RMSE difference between linear regression and the naive persistence baseline.
 Long-term projection: per-country logistic growth curve f(t) = L / (1 + e^(-k(t - t0))) fit on historical index values, following standard technology-diffusion modeling, with a linear-trend fallback for countries with insufficient data for a stable curve fit.

+For projection and results, you may reach me at rakhimzhanovaliana@gmail.com

 Citation